Distributions and Euler systems for the general linear group: Hecke operators of double cosets

 where $N$ means the normalizer.
 The first isomorphism uses the equivalence of categories induced by $\omega$, and the second follows from the computation of $\omega$.

 Since $f$ is Galois, we have

-Here the first equality is by definition, and the second equality follows easily and Lemma~\ref{lem:transfer_nonGal}.
+Here the first equality is by definition, and the second equality follows easily from Lemma~\ref{lem:transfer_nonGal}.
 This implies that $\bK_{L_1', L_2'}$ is a normal subgroup of $\bK_{L_1, L_2, H}$ and the Galois group is isomorphic to $\bK_{L_1, L_2,H}/\bK_{L_1', L_2'}$ as claimed. \end{proof}

 \begin{lem} Let $L_1' \subset L_1 \subset L_2 \subset L_2'$ be $\cO$-lattices.
 Let $H \subset \Aut_{\cFCo{d}}(L_2/L_1)$ and $H' \subset \Aut_{\cFCo{d}}(L_2'/L_1')$ be subgroups.
-Suppose there is a morphism $f: (L_2'/L_1')/H' \to (L_2/L_1)/H$ in $\cFCot{d}$ induced by the morphism
+Suppose there is a morphism $f\colon (L_2'/L_1')/H' \to (L_2/L_1)/H$ in $\cFCot{d}$ induced by the morphism

 where the arrows are induced by the identity map on $L_2$ and the inclusion $L_2 \subset L_2'$ respectively.
 Then the diagram

 is commutative.
 Here $\tr(x)= \sum_{\sigma \in \bK_{L_1,L_2, H}/\bK_{L_1', L_2', H'}} \sigma (x)$ is the trace (norm, transfer) map. \end{lem}